Löfgren syndrome: Signs and symptoms

 It is characterized by enlargement of the lymph nodes near the inner border of the lungs (called "hilar lymphadenopathy") as seen on x-ray, and tender red nodules (erythema nodosum) are classically present on the shins, predominantly in women.
 It may also be accompanied by arthritis (more prominent in men) and fever.
 The arthritis is often acute and involves the lower extremities, particularly the ankles.

 Löfgren syndrome consists of the triad of erythema nodosum, bilateral hilar lymphadenopathy on chest radiograph, and joint pain.

 Genetics

 Recent studies have demonstrated that the HLA-DRB1*03 is strongly associated with Löfgren syndrome.

 Diagnosis

 The triad of erythema nodosum, acute arthritis, and bilateral hilar lymphadenopathy is highly specific (>95%) for the diagnosis of Löfgren syndrome.
 When the triad is present, further testing with additional imaging and laboratory testing is unnecessary.

 Treatment

 NSAIDs (nonsteroidal anti-inflammatory drugs) are the usual recommended treatment for Löfgren syndrome.
 Colchicine or low-dose prednisone may also be used.
+Treatment with NSAIDs or corticosteroids leads to symptomatic relief of Löfgren syndrome 90% of the time within six weeks of symptom onset.
+Rarely, long-term joint damage (chronic sarcoid arthropathy) may develop.
+Disease modifying antirheumatic drugs, also known as DMARDs, are used for such cases.